gantian127/bmi_roms/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gantian127/bmi_era5/master?filepath=notebooks%2Fbmi_era5.ipynb)

-bmi_roms package is an implementation of the Basic Model Interface ([BMI](https://bmi-spec.readthedocs.io/en/latest/)) for the [ROMS model](https://confluence.ecmwf.int/display/CKB/ERA5) output dataset.
-This package can access the ROMS output datasets from THREDDS server and wrap them with BMI for data control and query (currently only support selected variables including XXXXXXX).
+bmi_roms package is an implementation of the Basic Model Interface ([BMI](https://bmi-spec.readthedocs.io/en/latest/)) for the [ROMS model](https://confluence.ecmwf.int/display/CKB/ERA5) datasets.
+This package wraps the dataset with BMI for data control and query.
 This package is not implemented for people to use but is the key element to convert the ROMS dataset into a data component ([pymt_roms](https://pymt-era5.readthedocs.io/)) for the [PyMT](https://pymt.readthedocs.io/en/latest/?badge=latest) modeling framework developed by Community Surface Dynamics Modeling System ([CSDMS](https://csdms.colorado.edu/wiki/Main_Page)).